Tuesday, 6 December 2011

 I don't know what Uniqlo's website conversion is like, so it's difficult to make judgements, however my recommendation would be to revisit its product pages and add to cart button, include a checkout button and revert back to standards - they're called standards for a reason.

-Thursday 17 March 2011
+Thursday, 17 March 2011

 Dynamic logo design

-Following on from my post about why I like the London 2012 Olympics logo, I read this article about the new MIT Media Lab's brilliant new logo design.
+Following on from my post about why I like the London 2012 Olympics logo, I read this article about the new MIT Media Lab's brilliant logo design.
 It outlines why the new design is so clever, and a large part of this is down to its dynamism.

 The London Olympics logo has the same concept in mind and this is the reason why I like it so much.
 It can easily change and adapt while maintaining brand identity, with MIT having different variations of its logo in mind for different people in its lab.
 Check out the designs below and what FastCodeDesign.com says about dynamism: